 I laughed at her — but I checked for ghosts under the bed.

 We burrowed into our sleeping bags, but didn’t get much rest.
 The “ghost detectors” downstairs woke me up in the middle of the night.
 I listened but didn’t move.
 My sister woke up to an overpowering scent of sage.
 Then something grabbed her feet and she kicked it away.

 We both stayed hidden in our sleeping bags until the morning light flickered through the windows.
 We had survived.
 “That was just enough scary for me,” Susanne declared.

 She hadn’t let me out of her sight the whole time we’d been there, but now she felt safe enough for me to go downstairs without her.

 It’s just an old farmhouse, I thought, shutting off all the lights we’d left on.
 Nothing had been disturbed.

-As daylight filtered into the living room windows, I felt victorious.
+I felt victorious.
 All I needed was coffee.
 And then, there were the footsteps behind me and the sense of someone’s presence.